SuperShreejit/SuperShreejit/README.md

  }

- ### Disclaimer = "Most of the repos contain code made during learning phase in tutorials"
+ ### Disclaimer = "Most of the repos contains forked code made during learning phase in tutorials"